miso-lims/walkthroughs/3-incoming.md

 You only created a single Sample but at least two are in this list: the Reference tissue as well as the Identity.
-The Identity sample was automatically created because you provided an _External name_ that had not been previously used in this Project.
+The Identity sample was automatically created because you provided an _External name_ that had not been previously used in this Project, and has a name in the format (Project short name)\_(Individual number), e.g. DI4S_0001.
 Other types of Samples are created automatically depending on how you propagate them through to libraries.
 Some of them will be addressed in the following tutorials.